A whole new look for your living room on the cheap and in one weekend!

 by Shaunna Privratsky

-Have you ever needed to redecorate a room on short notice?
+Have you ever needed to redecorate a living room on short notice?
 From minor changes to a major overhaul, you can accomplish a room re-do in record time without busting the bank.
 Here's how to make over a living room for less than $150.

 First, make a list of what needs changing or updating.
 Keep in mind your time frame, budget, and priorities.
 Next, decide on a theme.
 It could be a modernized color scheme, based on a favorite hobby, or just a whole new style.
 My recent weekend room makeover involved switching from a contemporary theme to a safari theme.